-Cost: IDR 3.055.000 for the KITAP (including the biometrik pics) and IDR 200.000 for the SKLD.
-These are the officials fees, valid nationwide, as per Peraturan Pemerintah RI nomor 38 tahun 2009 tentang Jenis dan Tarif atas Jenis Penerimaan Negara bukan Pajak yang berlaku pada departemen Hukum dan HAM RI (KITAP and immigration fees) and as per Peraturan Pemerintah RI nomor 50 tahun 2010 tentang Jenis dan Tarif atas Jenis Penerimaan Negara bukan Pajak yang berlaku pada kepolisian negara RI (SKLD and POLRI fees).
+Cost: IDR 3.055.000 for the KITAP (including the biometrik pics).
+These are the officials fees, valid nationwide, as per Peraturan Pemerintah RI nomor 38 tahun 2009 tentang Jenis dan Tarif atas Jenis Penerimaan Negara bukan Pajak yang berlaku pada departemen Hukum dan HAM RI (KITAP and immigration fees) and as per Peraturan Pemerintah RI nomor 50 tahun 2010 tentang Jenis dan Tarif atas Jenis Penerimaan Negara bukan Pajak yang berlaku pada kepolisian negara RI (POLRI fees).

 For NO reason should you be asked to pay more than the above.
 The process should take about 3-4 weeks, assuming all your paperwork is in order.
 However it can take up to six weeks, so it's best to apply with plenty of time to process before your KITAS expires.